machine learning models

 1. Model Evaluation

-Testing set should be used to evaluate the model performance on metrics like precision, Mean Squared Error, accuracy, etc.
+The testing set should be used to evaluate the model's performance on metrics like precision, Mean Squared Error, accuracy, etc.

 1. Iterate & Refine